- The Basics: Is Whey Protein Good for You?

 When you separate dairy solids from the liquid, you get whey (the liquid) and casein (the solid).

 Depending on the method of extraction and filtration, you then get one of three products:

-- Whey Protein Powder — used mostly in food products, least concentrated form of whey, lots of lactose
+- Whey protein powder: This is used mostly in food products and is the least concentrated form of whey with lots of lactose.

-- Whey Protein Isolate — purest supplemental form, highest concentration of bioactive compounds and protein, trace amounts of lactose
+- Whey protein isolate (WPI): This is the purest supplemental form with the highest concentration of bioactive compounds and protein, and trace amounts of lactose.

-For clarity: the whey protein supplements discussed in this article are primarily whey isolates.
+The whey protein supplements discussed in this article are primarily whey isolates.
 As far as protein powders go, whey protein isolate is an extremely high-quality option.
-It’s also the best option for people with a lactose sensitivity.
+It’s also the best option for people with lactose sensitivity.

 This is not a subjective statement.
-According to published research, whey protein is among the most efficient and digestible proteins for humans[*].
+According to published research, whey protein is an efficient and digestible source of protein for humans[*].

-Protein efficiency is an actual measurable thing.
+Protein efficiency is a measurable thing.
 It’s measured by how much an animal grows when fed a given protein — and anything above a 2.7 is very digestible.
-In case you were wondering, soy protein scored a 2.2 while whey protein scores 3.2 — the highest protein efficiency score after eggs.
+For reference, soy protein scores a 2.2 while whey protein scores 3.2 — the highest protein efficiency score after eggs.